 Find the right opportunities for your small business start-up

 On the Opportunities page at Salesagents.uk you’ll find a constant stream of business principals advertising their opportunities and requirements for sales agents in the UK.
 When you see one that is of interest to you, follow the link to their full page advert and feel free to contact the principal for more information.
 The first step should be to start a dialogue with the principal to get all the information you will need to decide if this is the right opportunity for you.

-There is also a free email service sent to agents looking for opportunities, and you can register with the website to add your agency details to a database.
+We also have a newsletter sent to agents looking for opportunities, and you can register with the website to add your agency details to a database.

 There are plenty of very lucrative opportunities available for sales agents but how do you find the right ones, the genuine opportunities, and how do you avoid the pitfalls that can happen when working with a business as an agent?
 The following 6 points will give you important information on what to look for and the actions to take to ensure small business success for your agency.